 body > div[class*="primary__wrapper-sc-"] > ul.navbar-nav.bg-gradient-primary.sidebar.sidebar-dark.accordion > li.nav-item > a:last

 To uncover what CSS selectors are used for a particular element, you can "Inspect" it after right-clicking on that element.
 The HTML content and related CSS Selectors are then shown in the browser's console, as below.

-💡 Tip: the value fields use a contains match -- so you can use a subset of the actual value of the field to help identify it.
+💡The value fields use a 'contains' match -- so you can use a subset of the actual value of the field to help identify it.

 In some cases, selector values (e.g. for class name) change each time the application is deployed.
 This means that the selector values are not persistent, and so the element selection may not continue to match.

 If this happens for your application (relevant for some React apps) then you can uncheck the dynamic / changing selectors (such as the 'HTML hierarchy') from the element match criteria.

 🧑💻 Your developer can help here, or you can wait for the application to be updated (before publishing a Tour) and then make an adjustment.

 Use trial-and-error to uncheck selectors that might be the culprits (we suggest starting with 'HTML hierarchy' and 'class').
 If removing these conditions causes the element to be matched again, a green border around that matching element will reappear on the page.